-- a) with highlighted text, to indicate all the EIRP values that are not within the ranges indicated above; - b) with stricken-out text, to indicate any EIRP levels that were removed from consideration for calculating the EIRP maximum and minimum values at the end of life; and - c) with highlighted text, to indicate all induced voltage measurements that are within 10 dB of each other, and with stricken-out text to indicate the measurements that were taken out of consideration.
+- with highlighted text, to indicate all the EIRP values that are not within the ranges indicated above; - with stricken-out text, to indicate any EIRP levels that were removed from consideration for calculating the EIRP maximum and minimum values at the end of life; and - with highlighted text, to indicate all induced voltage measurements that are within 10 dB of each other, and with stricken-out text to indicate the measurements that were taken out of consideration.

-For the set of measurements identified in Section B.10.2, the overall maximum ($EIRP{max}$) and minimum ($EIRP{min}$) EIRP values shall be determined.
+For the set of measurements identified in Section B.10.2, the overall maximum (EIRP{max}) and minimum (EIRP{min}) EIRP values shall be determined.

-A power loss factor ($EIRP{LOSS}$) shall be determined[§] to correct for what the power output would be after the beacon had operated at minimum temperature for its operating lifetime.
-The value of $EIRP{LOSS}$ shall be entered in Table F.1 and also at Appendix B to Annex F. This value shall be subtracted from the results in Section B.10.3 and entered in Appendix B to Annex F and item 15 of Table F.1 as $EIRP{max\ EOL}$ and $EIRP{min\ EOL}$.
+A power loss factor (EIRP{LOSS}) shall be determined to correct for what the power output would be after the beacon had operated at minimum temperature for the manufacturer-declared minimum operating lifetime.
+The value of EIRP{LOSS} shall be entered in Table F.1

-For beacons with external/remote antennas, the calculations of EIRP/Antenna Gain (Table F.E-1) and analysis of $EIRP{min/max\ EOL}$ shall be presented separately for the minimum and maximum values of the declared antenna assembly cable loss at 406 MHz.
+For beacons with external/remote antennas, the calculations of EIRP/Antenna Gain (Table F.E-1) and analysis of EIRP{min/max EOL} shall be presented separately for the minimum and maximum values of the declared antenna assembly cable loss at 406 MHz.

-[†]The 32 dBm to 43 dBm limit is calculated from the specifications of Transmitter Power Output (37 dBm + 2 dB) and Antenna Gain characteristics (-3dBi to +4dBi).
+[†] The 32 dBm to 43 dBm limit is calculated from the specifications of Transmitter Power Output (37 dBm + 2 dB) and Antenna Gain characteristics (-3dBi to +4dBi).